what is a uri

 https://www.example.com/products/item123

-What Is the Difference Between URI and URL?
+What is the Difference Between URI and URL?

 • Scope: Every URL is a URI, but not every URI is a URL.
 For example, a URN (Uniform Resource Name) is a type of URI that identifies a resource but does not specify its location.